anodyne/docs/resources/telemetry.md

 {% note title="Server information" %}
 Due to the sensitive nature of software versions running on the server, we do not collect those daily.
 Only a fresh install or system update triggers sending that information to Anodyne.
 {% /note %}

+### Fresh install and update syncs

+During the install and update processes, Nova makes a `POST` request to the Anodyne servers with the full set of information listed above.
+This process can only be initiated during the install and update processes and that set of information cannot be independently retrieved.

+### Daily heartbeats

+Once a day, Anodyne reaches out to all active Nova games running Nova 2.7.10 or higher and polls for the latest content information indicated above by the Daily column.
+While the endpoint that Anodyne reaches out to is public, it only contains content-related information and no server or critical information is ever included.

 ## Why collect this data?